kpetersen/kpetersen.github.io/eats/desserts/_posts/2012-2-17-chocolate-souffle.markdown

 1. As soon as the soufflés come out of the oven, gently prick open the top center of each and pour in some of the chocolate sauce.

-## Ingredients for Crème Chantilly (to be made while souffles cook)
+## Ingredients for Creme Chantilly (to be made while souffles cook)
 1. 1/4 cup heavy whipping cream
 1. 1 tsp sugar
 1. 1 dash vanilla
 1. fresh berries

-## Directions for Crème Chantilly
+## Directions for Creme Chantilly
 1. Combine the first three ingredients in a bowl; beat until semi-stiff peaks form.
 Do not overbeat.
 1. Place a dollop of crème on each souffle, over the hole into which you poured the chocolate sauce.
 1. Garnish with fresh berries if so desired and serve immediately.